 - Fun factor.
 Is the solution fun to use?

-At the end of the article, you can see the grading rubric with the specific criteria weighting that I’ve used.
-I’ll also assign an “overall winner” to one of these three solutions.
+At the end of the article, you can see the grading rubric with the specific criteria weighting that I used to measure each solution.
+I have also assigned an “overall winner” to one of these three solutions.

-Launched in 2011, Piktochart is the oldest of the three tools.
-Even though they’re in a distant time zone in Malaysia, Piktochart was the most responsive of the three solutions when I reached out to them for a quote.
-So, my initial impression was good.
+Launched in 2011, Piktochart is the most well known of the three tools.
+Even though the team is based in a distant time zone in Malaysia, Piktochart was the most responsive of the three solutions when I reached out to them for a quote, which made a great first impression in my book.

-- “Download as blocks” feature is awesome.
-For most infographics I’ve done lately, I’ve wanted to break them into smaller parts.
-Since I’ve traditionally built my infographics inside Adobe Illustrator, this means creating new artboards for each section and saving each section out individually — a rather arduous process.
+- The “Download as blocks” feature is also on the top of my “awesome” list.
+Since the majority of infographics I create involve breaking them into smaller parts, the “download as blocks” feature is super helpful.
+Since I’ve traditionally built my infographics inside Adobe Illustrator, this means creating new artboards for each section and saving each section out individually, which can be a rather arduous and time-consuming process.
 With Piktochart, you can use the “download as blocks” feature to have ready-to-tweet, smaller micro-graphics, without having to save each one individually.

 - No rich media (HTML5) export options.

 - You can only have up to five infographics in your workspace with the free version.

 - There are a number of more content upgrade options available but are only available with a paid subscription.